 Omega-3 vs. Omega-6 Fatty Acids

 Omega-3 and omega-6 fatty acids are both polyunsaturated fatty acids that are found in the horse’s diets.
-They are composed of are long chains of at least 18 carbon atoms in a row connected by chemical bonds.
+They are composed of long chains of at least 18 carbon atoms in a row connected by chemical bonds.

 Many (ie. ‘poly’) of these bonds are unsaturated which means they feature one or more double bonds between adjacent carbon atoms.
 In contrast, saturated fats have single bonds between all carbon atoms because their bonds are “saturated” with hydrogen atoms.